rocketshipapps/adblockfast/README.markdown

 *The world’s fastest ad blocker!
 Same ad blocking, faster webpage loading.*

-Just as the web grew bloated with ads, so too has the remedy, ad blockers, grown bloated, with little-used filtering rules and features that nevertheless hog your computer or device’s disk space, CPU cycles, and memory.
-Adblock Fast is a no-BS ad blocker that blocks more than 80% of the ads but consumes less than 20% of the system resources compared with older ad blockers.
+Just as webpages grew bloated with ads, so too have ad blockers grown bloated with little-used filtering rules and features that hog your computer or device’s disk space, CPU cycles, and memory.
+Adblock Fast is a minimal, optimized ad blocker that blocks more than 80% of the ads but consumes less than 20% of the system resources that older ad blockers do.

-Exactly how much faster, you ask, is this Adblock Fast?
-Let’s tally the numbers:
+Exactly how much faster, you ask, is Adblock Fast?
+Let’s compare the numbers.

 ### 1. Adblock Fast runs 6,963x fewer filtering rules per webpage.